adelphi-ed-tech/au-courses/courses/visual-media.md

 the aesthetic and semantic content of the work, beyond the instructional value.

-Acceptable media or this project include:
+Acceptable media for this project include:

 * original digital or analog games for learning
 * websites, web applications, or mobile (web) apps